Our complaints policy

 If your complaint relates to concerns about the welfare of a child or vulnerable adult

 If you have concerns about the behaviour of Teenage Cancer Trust staff or volunteers towards a child or adult at risk then our safeguarding team will be responsible for investigating the issues that you raise and might get in touch with you.
-It may be necessary for information of this nature to be passed to the local authority safeguarding team for further investigation.
+You can contact It may be necessary for information of this nature to be passed to the local authority safeguarding team for further investigation.
 If your concern relates to a child or adult at risk, please contact [email protected].
 If somebody is at immediate risk, please dial 999.

 What if I am not happy with the response I have received?

 We take complaints seriously and aim to resolve these properly and in full.
 If for any reason, you aren’t happy with the resolution of your complaint, you can take your complaint further.

 You can drop us an email at [email protected], marking it for attention of the Helen Harris, Head of Fundraising Standards and Operations or you can write to us at: